password123456/setup-wordpress-with-security-best-practice/README.md

 As WP-Cron tasks are performed with each page load, multiple repeated accesses result in corresponding WP-Cron invocations.
 Consequently, system resources may become scarce, causing the site to slow down or even halt.
 This is a real occurrence and is frequently exploited in vulnerability attacks targeting WordPress.

-If WP-Cron is not needed, it is advisable to deactivate it.
+If WP-Cron is not necessary, it is advisable to deactivate it.
-If necessary, restrict it to local hosts only.
+If necessary, restrict access to local hosts only.

 **Audit:**